I'll take you home Conventions

 When packing the vehicle for a roadtrip, NEVER allow your stuff to get in the way of ANY of the windows.
 It interferes with visibility, it makes you a moving billboard target for thieves / vandals on the road, and it may conflict with the highway laws in some states and / or counties that you pass through.

 Follow these basic rules and every road trip will be a comfort.
-Additional things you will discover on an individual basis, but everything I've set down will make all your problems easy to deal with and make your whole trip an adventure instead of a downer.
+Additional things you will discover on an individual basis, but everything I've set down will make all your problems easy to deal with and your whole trip an adventure instead of a downer.

 RETURN TO TOP